 Since 2017, EAEU phytosanitary requirements have been in effect in Kazakhstan via three key documents, Unified EAEU List of Quarantine Pests, Unified EAEU Phytosanitary Requirements, and Unified Rules and Norms to Ensure Plant Quarantine on the EAEU Territory.
 The EAEU List of Quarantine Pests replaced the national lists of quarantine objects (pests) of the individual EAEU member states, including Kazakhstan, as of July 1, 2017.
 The initial list contained 182 quarantine objects (pests) and replaces the national lists of quarantine objects (pests) of the individual EAEU member states.
-For details please see GAIN reports RS1721 WTO Notifications on the EAEU Common

-List of Pests, RS1722 WTO Notifications on EAEU Phytosanitary Requirements, and RS1723 WTO Notification on EAEU Common Phytosanitary Rules.
+For details please see GAIN reports RS1721 WTO Notifications on the EAEU Common List of Pests, RS1722 WTO Notifications on EAEU Phytosanitary Requirements, and RS1723 WTO Notification on EAEU Common Phytosanitary Rules.

-In 2018, the EAEU List of Quarantine Pests and the EAEU Phytosanitary Requirements have been amended to include additional quarantine objects (pests) into the List from the national lists of Russia and Kazakhstan.
-Please see GAIN reports RS1830 Eurasian Economic Union Ag Times No. 2 of 2018 and RS2019-0018 Eurasian Economic Union Ag Times 2019.
+In 2023, the EAEU List of Quarantine Pests and the EAEU Phytosanitary Requirements have been amended to include additional quarantine objects (pests).
+The update EAEU List of Quarantine Pests is available here (in Russian).